Hungary rule on NGOs’ financing seen in conflict with EU law

-The law is nominally meant to increase transparency among civic groups and boost efforts against money laundering, but the nonbinding opinion issued by Advocate General Campos Sánchez-Bordona found that the rules are disproportionate and unjustified, and they unduly restrict the free movement of capital and interfere with a number fundamental rights, including the right to freedom of association and the protection of private life and personal data.
+The law is nominally meant to increase transparency among civic groups and boost efforts against money laundering and the financing of terrorism, but the nonbinding opinion issued by Advocate General Manuel Campos Sánchez-Bordona found that the rules are disproportionate and unjustified.
+He said they unduly restrict the free movement of capital and interfere with a number fundamental rights, including the right to freedom of association and the protection of private life and personal data.

+The Advocate General also said that foreign donors may be dissuaded from making donations because of the possible stigmatizing effect of the publication of the details of those transactions, and that EU rules on the fight against money laundering and against terrorist financing “are sufficient for the purposes of guaranteeing adequate protection.”

+The opinion found the threshold of 500,000 forints was “excessively low given the gravity of the resulting interference” and that there is no differentiation between donations coming from other EU countries and those from outside the EU.

 The EU Court of Justice, based in Luxembourg, is beginning to deliberate in the case.
 While it is not forced to follow the opinion of the Advocate General, the court’s rulings are often similar to the opinions.